baguinaga/LIRI-bot/README.md

 ## Description

 LIRI-bot (*Language Interpretation and Recognition Interface*) is a CLI (*Command Line Interface*) app built through the use of node.js which, not unlike it's SIRI namesake, accepts user input and facilitates an appropriate response.
-In the case of LIRI user input comes in the form of command line arguments which, that this context, are further defined as either a "command" or a "command argument".
-LIRI accepts these commands and responds with the appropriate predefined function.
+In the case of LIRI user input comes in the form of command line arguments which are obtained through the use of inquirer.js in a rudimentary user interface.
+LIRI then takes the user's input and responds with the appropriate selected function.

 ## Installation

-In order to run LIRI-bot simply fork this repository and within the cloned directory install it's node dependencies with:
+In order to run LIRI-bot simply fork this repository and within it's directory install it's node dependencies with:

 ```js
 npm install